Nevada Failure To Stop At The Scene Of An Accident Laws

 If you are charged with a hit and run accident, you could face 2-15 years in state prison, as well as a fine of $2,000-$5,000.
 You can fight your wrongful charges, however, by hiring an aggressive Las Vegas criminal defense lawyer to defend you.
 Drunk driving charges are often made out of hast or misconduct on the part of a police officer, so don’t wait.
 Hire an attorney from my firm today and protect yourself from the harsh consequences of a DUI conviction.

-Contact Gregory D. Knapp, Esq. right away if you have been arrested for fleeing the scene of a DUI accident.
+Please do not wait to contact Las Vegas Fleeing The Scene Of An Accident Attorney Gregory D. Knapp, Esq. right away if you have been arrested for fleeing the scene of a DUI accident.
 I have extensive experience defending all types of DUI charges and, as a former Chief Deputy District Attorney, I can use my personal experience to defend you from your opponent’s accusations.
 Call now or complete my firm’s online case evaluation to get started.
 The sooner you contact a Las Vegas criminal defense attorney, the higher your chances of success will be!